 - Comfortable shoes and jacket

-- Water, picnic lunch or snacks (water & snacks sold in gift shop)
+- Water, picnic lunch, or snacks (water & snacks sold in the gift shop)

 - Binoculars, camera, video camera